YongSheng109/VestSniper/README.md

 # VestSniper

 VestSniper is a Python tool designed to provide real-time updates on player status and statistics.
-Hypixel Sniper offers valuable insights into player activity, statistics, and more.
+VestSniper offers valuable insights into player activity, statistics, and more.

 ## Features: